DOCG Wines: complete and updated list

 There are two types of them:

-Click this link to view the complete and updated list of the Italian DOC wines.
+Follow this LINK for the complete and updated list of the Italian DOC wines.